Using GSR in market research

 What Is Galvanic skin response (GSR)?

 The galvanic skin response (GSR) refers to changes in sweat gland activity that are reflective of our emotional arousal.
-Typically an electrode is applied to the fingers to measure skin conductance, and the higher the skin conductance, the higher the arousal.
+Typically. an electrode is applied to the fingers to measure skin conductance, and the higher the skin conductance, the higher the arousal.
 GSR is becoming an increasingly popular and exciting ‘biometric’ in market research as it can uncover the consumers’ subconscious, physiological arousal towards a particular product, brand or advertisement.

 What emotions does GSR measure?